 Following royal tradition, the wedding ring Prince William placed on Kate’s finger during the ceremony had been fashioned from a nugget of Welsh gold.
 It was not, however, made of the same nugget of Welsh gold from which the Queen’s own wedding band and those of her mother, sister, and daughter, as well as Diana, Princess of Wales.
 There wasn’t enough left of that nugget to make a ring for the Duchess of Cambridge.
-Plus, learn about the surprising history of Kate’s engagement ring!

 The missing word, “obey”

 The Duchess of Cambridge, who is expected to be one of her husband’s royal subjects one day when he is king, did not vow to obey him during the vows portion of their wedding ceremony.
 It’s not the first time (that was Diana, Princess of Wales, during her wedding to Prince Charles), nor the latest (that was Meghan Markle during her wedding to Prince Harry), but it’s still not the norm for royal brides.
 For example, Sarah Ferguson vowed to “obey” Prince Andrew at their 1986 wedding.
 Prince William did, however, make this sweet promise to Kate before the wedding.